RJNY/Obtainium-Emulation-Pack/README.md

 ### What happened to Citra / Yuzu?
 These repositories [no longer exist](https://twitter.com/yuzuemu/status/1764733659444064671) due to a [lawsuit](https://storage.courtlistener.com/recap/gov.uscourts.rid.56980/gov.uscourts.rid.56980.10.0.pdf) by Nintendo against Tropic Haze LLC (former maintainers of Citra & Yuzu).
 Links to broken repositories cause errors in obtainium; and so, they were removed from this export script.

+### A new switch emulator has released!
+Can you add it?
+No.

 ### A note about stable, nightly and canary versions of the same app
 You cannot install more than one version of the same app.
 For example: You must choose between RetroArch (stable) or RetroArch (nightly).
 You cannot have both.